Datasance/potctl/README.md

 To build and install, go ahead and run:
 ```
 make build install
-iofogctl --help
+potctl --help
 ```

-iofogctl is installed in `/usr/local/bin`
+potctl is installed in `/usr/local/bin`

 ## Running Tests